xzel23/utility/README.md

 ## Changes

+### 22.3.1 (in development)

+- MathUtil.roundToInt() method now throws ArithmeticException if the result is out of range of an int.

 ### 22.3.0

 - LangUtil.cache() methods return CachedSupplier instances that can be reset to reclaim the memory if not needed